Gaza's cancer patients trapped by coronavirus and politics | DW | 21.07.2020

 This, however, would only apply to life-saving cases where patients need treatment in the West Bank and elsewhere, he added.
 In the long term, all sides should work on providing comprehensive cancer treatment inside Gaza.

 For its part, COGAT has set up an application form on its website and may accept direct applications for some humanitarian cases.
-But it remains unclear what happens with non-medical applications like students, laborers, social cases or those returning home to Gaza, who also need a permit to go back in.
-COGAT has not responded to an request for more details.
+But it remains unclear what happens with non-medical applications like students, laborers, social cases, or those returning home to Gaza, who also need a permit to go back in.
+COGAT has not responded to a request for more details.

-In a letter this Sunday, five Israeli human rights organizations, including PHR and Gisha, urged COGAT, Israel's Defense Ministry and the Israeli attorney general "to lift restrictions and to enable Palestinians to travel outside of Gaza through the Erez crossing beyond urgent medical cases and regardless of Palestinian coordination bodies."
+In a letter on Sunday, five Israeli human rights organizations — including PHR and Gisha — urged COGAT, Israel's Defense Ministry and the Israeli attorney general "to lift restrictions and to enable Palestinians to travel outside of Gaza through the Erez crossing beyond urgent medical cases and regardless of Palestinian coordination bodies."

 Alia Agha hopes that her permit will come through by the end of July.
 "I don't want to to leave Gaza, I want to stay with my family, but I have no choice but to go for treatment outside."